Advance on a Pending Lawsuit – Fast Legal Funding Now

 Will I owe anything if I lose my case?

 With non-recourse funding, you generally do not repay if there is no recovery.
-Confirm this provision in your agreement.
+Confirm this in the written agreement.
+Learn more about risk considerations in is pre-settlement funding worth it.

 Can I request more than one advance?